https://s3.ap-southeast-1.amazonaws.com/media.squaremetre.io/project/xAdvd/MJLPd.png

 SELF-MANAGED SUPER FUND

+What Is a Self Managed Super Fund?
 A self-managed super fund (SMSF) can provide more control over your superannuation and retirement, with investors having the ability to choose the investments, including properties, that can earn higher returns than industry super funds.

 Why Have a SMSF?